bjbloemker/Pay4Park/README.md

 3. Again, update apt with `sudo apt-get update`
 4. Install the Oracle Java Installer with `sudo apt install oracle-java8-installer`
 	- Type `Y` to confirm install
-	- Two diologs will pop up, say `OK` and `YES` to both respectively
+	- Two dialogs will pop up, say `OK` and `YES` to both respectively
-5. Verify installer is the latest verision and set it to default with `sudo apt install oracle-java8-set-default`
+5. Verify installer is the latest version and set it to default with `sudo apt install oracle-java8-set-default`
 6. Java is now installed.
-Verifiy with `java -version`
+Verify with `java -version`

 Installing Maven